ahmaazouzi/unix_programming_environment/README.md

 ### 5.1 Modifying a shell program:
 - The book suggests modifying the `cal` program, allowing it to take month names as arguments while preserving its original behavior and functionality.
-- The `case` statement allows you do take different numbers and types of arguments; it similar switch statments in C and it follows the following general fomrat
+- The `case` statement allows you do take different numbers and types of arguments; it similar switch statments in C and it follows the following general fomrat:
 ```sh
 case word in
 	pattern ) command ;;